Tim-Brooks/Precipice/README.md

 ## Design

 The core abstraction of Precipice is the concept of a **GuardRail**.
-If you would like to execute a task, you request permits from the GuardRail.
-The decision about whether permits are available is determined based on user configurable metrics and backpressure mechanisms.
+If you would like to execute a task, you attempt to acquire permits from the GuardRail.
+The logic determining whether permits are available is based on user configurable metrics and backpressure mechanisms.

 Specifically a GuardRail has: